rhyslwells/water_data_pipeline/practice/MS_Access/Microsoft access.md

 - [ ] How to make  form to enter data into multiple tables.
 - [ ] How to insert existing data into a database.
+- [ ] access how to update multiple related tables

+How to add data to a table:

 Possible limitations when scale increases.